Stocks wobble as Wall Street heads for a mixed weekly finish - KESQ

 Stocks wobble as Wall Street heads for a mixed weekly finish

-Stocks wobbled in morning trading on Wall Street Friday and major indexes were on track for a mixed finish to a choppy week.
-The S&P 500 edged up less than 0.1%, a day after setting another record high, and is on track for a weekly gain.
-The Nasdaq, which also set a record high a day earlier, was up 0.5% while the Dow Jones Industrial Average fell 0.7%.
-TurboTax maker Intuit jumped 12.1% after raising its profit forecast.
-Moderna jumped 4.2% and Pfizer added 1.1% after the Food and Drug Administration opened up coronavirus booster shots from the two companies to all adults.
+Stocks wobbled in afternoon trading on Wall Street Friday and major indexes were on track for a mixed finish to a choppy week.
+The S&P 500 edged down 0.1%, a day after setting another record high.
+It’s still on track for a weekly gain.
+The Nasdaq, which also set a record high a day earlier, was up 0.4% while the Dow Jones Industrial Average fell 0.7%.
+TurboTax maker Intuit jumped 9.4% after raising its profit forecast.
+Moderna jumped 4.6% and Pfizer fell 0.9% after the Food and Drug Administration opened up coronavirus booster shots from the two companies to all adults.